webplatform/docs-wpd/Infrastructure/analysis/2014-OAuth_study_notes/index.md

 == What is OAuth? ==

 OAuth is a way to validate authenticity between various players in the context of multiple application communicating together.
-It is a framework to validate the rights ("Grant") and how to  request for information from one system to another.
+It is a framework to validate the rights ("grant") and how to request ("scope", "entitlements") for information ("resource") from one system to another.

 It is similar to what a ''Valet-key'' of a car is for:
 <blockquote>